Replacing vCenter Server certificates fails when VMware Update Manager service is enabled

 • Replacing VMCA certificates on VMware vCenter Server Appliance 6.5 fails.

-• In the /var/log/vmware/vmcad/certificate-manager.log file, you see entries similar to:
+• In the vCenter - /var/log/vmware/vmcad/certificate-manager.log file, the similar entries are seen:

 YYYY-MM-DDTHH:MM:SSZ INFO certificate-manager please see service-control.log for service status